Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Introduction

 Here we use the relativistic transfer functions of \citet{Dovciak04} to properly include the relativistic ray tracing as a function of radius on the {\sc agnsed} emitted spectrum i.e. including the warm Comptonisation region as well as the disc and corona.
 We demonstrate the new code, {\sc relagn}, on the AGN Fairall 9, and make it publicly available for {\sc xspec} \citep{Arnaud96} and as a stand-alone {\sc python} module.
 We also demonstrate the importance of using these relativistic corrections for fitting optical/UV spectra of the highest mass Quasars, and show the impact this has on the high spins determined for these objects by \citet{Capellupo15, Capellupo16}.

+Other potential uses are that this new code allows a disc geometry with arbitrary truncation radius to be tested on data.
+This is especially important in black hole binaries to directly test truncated disc/hot inner flow models.
+All current public relativistic ray traced disc codes (see above) are hardwired with a disc extending down to the innermost stable circular orbit (ISCO).
+Instead, {\sc relagn} allows the disc to be smoothly modelled from an inner radius at the ISCO where full relativistic corrections are required, to truncation far from the black hole where these effects are small.

+The new code is also the first to explicitly include ray tracing on the soft X-ray excess warm Comptonised disc, which are currently popular in the literature.
+This component is energetically important, and often dominates the AGN SED.
+GR ray tracing should then be important in determining the observed spectrum, and our code is so far the only one which incorporates this.

 Additionally, we also put ray tracing on the {\sc qsosed} model.
 This is a version of {\sc agnsed} which hardwires all the geometry parameters to follow the observed trends in SED shape as a function of $L/\Ledd$ \citepalias{Kubota18}.
-Thus the model predicts an entire broadband SED from the physical parameters of mass, mass accretion rate and black hole spin (see e.g. \citealt{Mitchell22}).
+Thus the model predicts an entire broadband SED from the physical parameters of mass, mass accretion rate and black hole spin (see e.g. \citealt{Mitchell23}).
 We name this {\sc relqso}, and include this in the public release.

 This paper is organised as follows.
-In section 2 we give details on modelling the SED, starting with the rest frame calculations in section 2.1, and then incorporating the relativistic ray tracing in section 2.2.
-We then provide example models in sections 2.3 (standard disc) and 2.4 (full broad-band SED).
+In section 2 we give details on modelling the SED, starting with the spectrum emitted in the comoving disc frame (which we also refer to as the rest frame) in section 2.1, and then incorporating the relativistic ray tracing in section 2.2.
+We then provide example models in sections 2.3 (standard disc) and 2.4 (full broad-band SED), with model cavaets for the hot corona in section 2.5.
 In section 3 we apply {\sc relagn} to data, starting with a colour-temperature corrected accretion disc fit to Optical/UV X-shooter data on one of the highest mass, lowest mass accretion rate quasars (SDSS J092714.49+000400.9) in section 3.1, before moving on to a full broad-band SED fit (Optical/UV to X-ray) of a more typical local Quasar, Fairall 9, in section 3.2.